This M1 Finance review was last updated on 01/01/2021.

 This helps to minimize your tax liability when removing a holding or withdrawing money.
 But this should not be confused with tax-loss harvesting that you’ll find at more established robo-advisors.

-One thing to keep in mind with an investing platform like this is the more active you are and more changes you initiate, the more consequences you’ll have at tax time.
+One thing to keep in mind with an investing platform like this is the more active you are, and the more changes you initiate, the more consequences you’ll have at tax time.

-On June 18th, M1 Finance introduced a new featured called M1 Borrow.
-M1 Borrow is a margin account which means you can borrow money from the broker against your account balance, to do whatever you want with.
+On June 18th, 2019, M1 Finance introduced a new featured called M1 Borrow.
+M1 Borrow is a margin account, which means you can borrow money from the broker against your account balance.
 Most margin accounts are used to invest in more stocks to ‘leverage’ your investment portfolio.
+But the money can be used for anything.

-Margin accounts involved an additional layer of risk, so do not borrow and invest without understanding the terms.
+Margin accounts involve an additional layer of risk, so do not borrow and invest without understanding the terms.

 However, M1 Finance is marketing the M1 Borrow account as a cheap place to borrow money.
-It is.
-The rate to borrow is currently just 4.0% (as of 10/15/2018).
-That’s one of the lowest margin rates I’ve seen.
+It is compared to a credit card.

 For the record, I do no use margin myself and don’t recommend it for investors.
 But some sophisticated investors may want to take advantage of the very low rate.